FeatureBaseDB/SlothAI/README.md

 **NOTE:** The rationale for using FeatureBase is due to its ability to process SQL to a) retreive normal "tabular" data, b) run fast set operations (feature sets) using FB's binary tree storage layer, and c) run vector comparisons using FB's tuple storage layer.
 Subsequent updates to this repo will implement other storage layers, such as PostgreSQL with pgvector support.

 SlothAI also creates instances of *query pipelines*, which connect to a table and then batch resulting document data into a series of *ingest pipelines*.
-This combination of pipeline types allows for a wide variety of document flows use cases.
+This combination of pipeline types allows for a wide variety of use cases.

 **NOTE:** SlothAI uses dynamic templates which are stored on Github for version control.
 It also uses dynamic AI methods stored on Github, or ones synthesized by the LLM, to process the templates.
 Eventually a *schemer* model will be used to update the templates from the schema detected in the POST payload.